nikogura/nikogura.com/NikOguraResume.md

 ## Computer Languages (To Date)

-Languages to we computer types are like brushes to a painter.
+Computer languages are like brushes to a painter.
 Which is my favorite?
 Favorite for what?
 They're all wonderful in some way, and they're all miserable in some way.
 You try to use the right tool for the right job and not get dinged too much by the rough edges.

 So far I've been deep into: **Java**, **Ruby**, **Python**, **Groovy**, **JavaScript**, **C**, **Perl**, **Go**, and **Bash**.